Glutathione

-Glutathione (GSH, /ˌɡluːtəˈθaɪəʊn/) is an organic compound made of the amino acids glutamate, cysteine, and glycine.
+Glutathione (GSH, /ˌɡluːtəˈθaɪəʊn/) is a tripeptide made of the amino acids glutamate, cysteine, and glycine.
 It is an antioxidant in plants, animals, fungi, and some bacteria and archaea.
 Glutathione is capable of preventing damage to important cellular components caused by sources such as reactive oxygen species, free radicals, peroxides, lipid peroxides, and heavy metals.
+It is the most abundant and important low-molecular-mass thiol within most cell types.

-It is a tripeptide with a gamma peptide linkage between the carboxyl group of the glutamate side chain and cysteine.
-The carboxyl group of the cysteine residue is attached by normal peptide linkage to glycine.
+It is synthesized by attaching cysteine to the carboxyl group of the glutamate side chain with a gamma peptide linkage, and to glycine with a normal peptide bond.

+Notation

+In GSH, G stands for glutathione as a whole molecule, is not the one-letter amino-acid code for glycine.
+So GSH means: G–SH = glutathione with a free thiol group.

+Glutathione as a tripeptide is γ-Glu–Cys–Gly, or in one-letter residue notation γ-ECG.

+It oxidizes into glutathione disulfide (GSSG), where the SS denotes the disulfide bond between two glutathiones.

 Biosynthesis and occurrence

 Glutathione biosynthesis involves two adenosine triphosphate-dependent steps: